YOUR AMBASSADORS

 Paige Tapara

 From singing in her bedroom at just 12 years old to taking on the world stage, Paige has won Best Māori Female Solo Artist at the Waiata Māori Music Awards, released two EPs and an album, and even performed with the Jonas Brothers at Spark arena.
-Paige also got the ultimate stamp of approval from none other than Billie Eilish, who shared one of Paige’s videos on Instagram!
+Her second EP, Always Growing, even went platinum in South Korea!
+Paige also got the ultimate stamp of approval from none other than Billie Eilish, who shared one of Paige’s videos on Instagram

 Paige believes in the power of collective action, saying, "It doesn’t take a huge amount of effort for me, or for the rest of Aotearoa, to put 40 hours aside to help the people that really need us.
 And yet 40 hours from all of us, collectively, can make such a huge difference.
 If you have the opportunity to help, you should."